docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 >
 >Some of the configuration parameters only apply to Windows.
 This is highlighted in the table below.

-The `admin-settings.json` file requires a nested list of configuration parameters, each of which must contain the  `locked` setting.
+The `admin-settings.json` file requires a nested list of configuration parameters, each of which must contain the  `locked` parameter.
 If set to `true`, users are not able to edit this setting from Docker Desktop or the CLI.
 If set to `false`, users can change this setting from Docker Desktop or the CLI by directly editing the `settings.json` file.
 If this setting is omitted, the default value is `false`.